 That time has come, when my kiddos head back to school a little taller, nervous, and definitely excited about the new school year.
-As per our tradition, I have each of them stand with their carefully and some not so carefully picked back to school outfits for the first day of school pictures on our front porch.
+As per our tradition, I have each of them stand for the first day of school pictures on our front porch.
 The exciting thing about this year was that they are standing under our new front porch pergola.
 Whoop!
 Whoop!
 We were able to create this front porch pergola over a few weekends for under $300 using some repurposed wood from our former backyard deck.

 Front Porch Pergola for our Farmhouse

 *this post contains affiliate links for more information check out my disclosure page here*